juxor/afaq/markdown/secJ5.md

-leadership becomes all-powerful since once it exerts its right to expel a member, that person is not only out of the union, but out of a job."_ Anarcho- syndicalism, therefore, _"rejects the closed shop and relies on voluntary membership, and so avoids any leadership or bureaucracy."_ [**Anarchism:
+leadership becomes all-powerful since once it exerts its right to expel a member, that person is not only out of the union, but out of a job."_ Anarcho- syndicalism, therefore, _"rejects the closed shop and relies on voluntary membership, and so avoids any leadership or bureaucracy."_ [ **Anarchism:
-Arguments for and against**, p.
-56] Without voluntary membership even the most libertarian union may become bureaucratic and unresponsive to the needs of its members and the class struggle (also see Tom Wetzel's excellent article _"The Origins of the Union Shop"_, [**Ideas &amp; Action** no. 11]).
+Arguments for and against** , p.
+56] Without voluntary membership even the most libertarian union may become bureaucratic and unresponsive to the needs of its members and the class struggle (also see Tom Wetzel's excellent article _"The Origins of the Union Shop"_ , [ **Ideas & Action** no. 11]).
 Needless to say, if the union membership refuses to work with non-union members then that is a different situation.
 Then this is an issue of free association (as free association clearly implies the right **not** to associate).
 This issue rarely